tsunamishadow/bonusheroes/Birmingham.md

 ## For everyone

 Cigarettes and E-cigarettes are widely available at most shops.
 However Arena Birmigham is partially non smoking.
 There are designated smoking areas, but usually only E-cigarettes are permitted in these areas.

+**Arena Birmingham is cashless**, and does not take cash at any of its stores or outlets, except for parking and merchandise.
+Your card will need to be "Chip and PIN" or at least "Chip and Signature" for it to work.
+They also accept ApplePay, Android Pay and Samsung Pay.
+There is a £30 limit if you are paying via contactless.
+They also accept most prepaid cards.
+Most of the retailers and outlets do not accept American Express cards.
+Nowhere accepts cheques.
+There is a cash machine on the concourse, but this charges you per transaction.

 ### Food